 Note: Be sure to comply with all local traffic safety laws and only perform maneuvers in a suitable location where such activity is legal, with little to no traffic.

 Checking and Adjusting Tire Pressures

-Follow these steps when tires are cold and Model X has been stationary for over three hours:
+To check tire pressures when tires are cold and Model X has been stationary for over three hours, follow these steps:

 - Remove the valve cap.